Ernest A. Pickup

-Ernest Alexander Pickup (1887-1970) was an American printmaker.
+Ernest Alexander Pickup (April 19, 1887 – February 24, 1970) was an American printmaker.

 Early life

 Ernest Alexander Pickup was born April 10, 1887, in Shelbyville, Tennessee, the son of George Alexander Pickup and Rebecca Cannon.
-As a young man he moved with his family to Brooklyn, New York in 1894 where he attended school before moving to Baltimore, Maryland.
-When Ernest completed the 5th grade (age 12) the family moved back to Brooklyn where Ernest was enrolled as an apprentice at the Organ Printing Company along with his father to learn the printing business.
-In 1904 the Pickups returned to Tennessee where they established a rubber stamp business, G. A. Pickup and Son.
+As a young man he moved with his family to Brooklyn, New York, in 1894, where he attended school before moving to Baltimore, Maryland.

+When Ernest completed the fifth grade (age 12), the family moved back to Brooklyn where Ernest was enrolled as an apprentice at the Organ Printing Company along with his father to learn the printing business.

+In 1904, the Pickups returned to Tennessee where they established a rubber stamp business, G. A. Pickup and Son.

 Career

-In 1912 he began a career as a commercial artist, and over the next 18 years built a successful business in Nashville.
+In 1912, he began a career as a commercial artist, and over the next 18 years built a successful business in Nashville, Tennessee.
 During the Depression, however, Pickup's business, like most in America, began to suffer.

 With time on his hands, Pickup began experimenting with wood engraving in the early 1930s.
-He studied the work of other artists –primarily Claire Leighton, Rockwell Kent and Thomas Nason and to a lesser extent Thomas Hart Benton and Grant Wood.
-Claire Leighton's book on wood engraving and woodcuts became his Bible on making woodcuts, but it was Thomas Nason's simple architectural themes and pastoral renderings that inspired his subject matter.
+He studied the work of other artists – primarily Claire Leighton, Rockwell Kent and Thomas Nason and to a lesser extent Thomas Hart Benton and Grant Wood.
+Leighton's book on wood engraving and woodcuts became his Bible on making woodcuts, but it was Nason's simple architectural themes and pastoral renderings that inspired his subject matter.
 Pickup and Nason shared a common view of nature and the countryside, and the majority of his prints reflected his love of nature as well as his appreciation for the historical places and the rural area in and around Nashville.